Volcomix/webcomponents/slides.md

 TODO

 Notes:
-Quick intro about my self then say: "I like to learn about other libraries/frameworks or other practices, and by the way the standard way to do tricky stuf in vanilla.js.
-That's a good way to learn what are other standards, how others develop, and gives inspiration and new ideas to use the right solution to a given problem".
+Quick intro about my self then say: "I like to learn about other libraries/frameworks or other practices, and also the standard way to do tricky stuf in vanilla.js.
+I think that's a good way to learn what are other standards, how others develop, and gives inspiration and new ideas to use the right solution to a given problem".

+And usually, I like learning by practicing, so...

 ---